Dreams (Fleetwood Mac song): Reception

-Cash Box said that "a softly droning bass backs Stevie Nicks' alluring lead vocal" and "subdued in comparison to the previous 'Go Your Own Way' this record has its own subtly building intensity."
-Record World said that "Stevie Nicks' vocal makes these dreams a melodic reality."
-New York Times critic John Rockwell called the single a "classy record" and commenting on the appeal provided by Stevie Nicks' "strange, nasal yet husky soprano" and on Mick Fleetwood's "wonderfully crisp, exact drumming."
+Billboard characterised "Dreams" as a "midtempo ballad with its easily-apparent lyric examination of her breakup" with Buckingham.
+They also highlighted Nicks' "breathier" vocal delivery and thought that the song's "simple, precise bass-drums line underpins the uncluttered instrumental backing."
+Cash Box believed that "Dreams" was "subdued in comparison" to "Go Your Own Way" with its "softly droning bass [that] backs Stevie Nicks' alluring lead vocal."
+Record World said that the single appeared "certain to extend the group's hot streak" and concluded by saying that "Stevie Nicks' vocal makes these dreams a melodic reality."
+New York Times critic John Rockwell called the single a "classy record" and commented on the appeal provided by Nicks' "strange, nasal yet husky soprano" and Mick Fleetwood's "wonderfully crisp, exact drumming."